swcarpentry/python-novice-gapminder/episodes/09-plotting.md

 import matplotlib.pyplot as plt
 ```

-- Simple plots are then (fairly) simple to create.
+- Simple plots can be created with just one call, to `plt.plot`:

 ```python
 time = [0, 1, 2, 3]